 Heidelberg in summer

 Even though the Old Town is incredibly beautiful, just walking through it might not be the most exciting thing to do for the little ones.
 Tours by City & Quest are going to change this!
 Using a mobile app and small equipment you are going to explore the town solving riddles and playful tasks.
+When walking through the picturesque lanes, however, you should bear in mind when choosing a pram that you will often find coarse cobblestones here.

 On top of the Koenigsstuhl Hill, a 570 meter (1870 ft) high hill on the Heidelberg city limits, you will find the Märchenparadies.
 It is a theme park between the trees of the Odenwald Forest where famous German fairy tales like Snow White, Little Longnose, Rumpelstiltskin, and the Baron Munchhausen come to live.
 Everything from rides to playgrounds to the bistro draws you right into those magical worlds.
 You can interact with the fairy tale characters, ride a witch’s broom or even steer a pirate ship.
 They also offer puppet theater shows and readings of fairy tales.